hendricwidjaja/T1A2-Portfolio/README.md

 # Purpose
 The purpose of creating this website was to act as a portfolio that can be presented to potential employers to showcase the expertise and experience I have as (an aspiring) full stack web developer and IT professional.
 This involved providing information regarding my skill set, expertise and qualifications through:
-- Work Experience (Link to Resume/CV)
+- Work Experience (with link to Resume/CV)
 - Educational History
 - Completed/in progress projects
 - Testimonials